 Just as your skin needs a little care before you shave, you should give it some attention once you finish the shave as well.

-After you finish shaving, gently rinse off any remaining shave cream with a little cool water, pat your skin with a towel to dry it (don’t rub!), and apply an aftershave balm that has no alcohol.
+After you finish shaving, gently rinse off any remaining shave cream with a little cool water, pat your skin with a towel to dry it (don’t rub!), and apply an aftershave balmthat has no alcohol.
 Some balms and lotions have alcohol as a disinfectant, which is fine for most skin, but anyone with sensitive skin will want to avoid this.
 A couple of aftershave products eschew alcohol altogether in favour of witch-hazel, a natural astringent.
 This has the disinfecting benefits of alcohol, while not drying the skin.
 Usually it is supplemented with aloe to moisturize.
 Here again I can’t recommend Castle Forbes highly enough.
 Their aftershave balms are perfect for sensitive skin, and again can be found with lavender, or cedar and sandalwood oils.
-Another great option comes from Calgary-based company Midnight & Two, which also uses a witch-hazel/aloe blend, but has more aloe, and therefore is more moisturizing.
+Another great option comes from Ontario-based company Crown Shaving Co. which also uses a witch-hazel/aloe blend, but has more aloe, and therefore is more moisturizing.
 If your skin is especially dry, this may be the brand for you.